-NM Areas Reviewed (continued) Findings Recommendations X Credentialing and privileging processes met selected requirements: Facility policy/by-laws specified a frequency for clinical managers to review practitioners' Ongoing Professional Practice Evaluation data.
+NM Areas Reviewed (continued) Findings Recommendations Credentialing and privileging processes met selected requirements: Facility policy/by-laws specified a frequency for clinical managers to review practitioners' Ongoing Professional Practice Evaluation data.
 Facility clinical managers reviewed Ongoing Professional Practice Evaluation data at the frequency specified in the policy/by-laws.
 The facility set triggers for when a Focused Professional Practice Evaluation for cause would be indicated.
-Six profiles did not contain evidence that clinical managers reviewed Ongoing Professional Practice Evaluation data every 6 months.
-We recommended that facility clinical managers review Ongoing Professional Practice Evaluation data every 6 months and that facility managers monitor compliance.
 Protected peer reviews met selected requirements: Peer reviewers documented their use of important aspects of care in their review, such as appropriate and timely ordering of diagnostic tests, timely treatment, and appropriate documentation.
 When the Peer Review Committee recommended individual improvement actions, clinical managers implemented the actions.
 X Utilization management met selected requirements: The facility completed at least 75 percent of all required inpatient reviews.
 Physician Utilization Management Advisors documented their decisions in the National Utilization Management Integration database.
 An interdisciplinary group reviewed utilization management data.
-For 149 of the 525 cases (28 percent) referred to Physician Utilization Management Advisors December 1, 2016-January 30, 2017, there was no evidence that advisors documented their decisions in the National Utilization Management Integration database.
+For 14 of the 80 cases (18 percent) referred to Physician Utilization Management Advisors December 1, 2016-January 31, 2017, there was no evidence that advisors documented their decisions in the National Utilization Management Integration database.
 This resulted in less data for the facility to use to set benchmarks; identify trends, actions, and opportunities to improve efficiency; and monitor outcomes.
-2. We recommended that Physician Utilization Management Advisors consistently document their decisions in the National Utilization Management Integration database and that facility managers monitor compliance.
+1. We recommended that Physician Utilization Management Advisors consistently document their decisions in the National Utilization Management Integration database and that facility managers monitor compliance.